 A Crash Course in CLV

-The best way to identify your own whales is by evaluating Customer Lifetime Value (CLV).
+The best way to identify your own “whales” is by measuring CLV.
 A quick refresher: CLV measures the potential net value of a customer during the time they’re engaged and spending with your company.
 Since we can’t predict exactly how long each relationship will last, we calculate CLV as a periodic value based on a given estimate of time.

-CLV helps you strategize big picture, and the results may surprise you.
-Sometimes, your company’s true high rollers might be hiding in plain sight.
+CLV helps you see the big picture and the results may surprise you.
+Sometimes, your company’s high rollers are hiding in plain sight.

 Factoring CLV into Acquisition

-CLV is often emphasized in Retention Marketing strategy, and for good reason: effective customer retention lengthens the lifetime of each customer, thereby increasing overall lifetime value.
+CLV is often emphasized in retention marketing, and for good reason: effective customer retention lengthens the lifetime of each customer, thereby increasing overall lifetime value.

 However, CLV plays an important role in acquisition, too.
-The goal of acquisition is to acquire as many customers as possible, ideally with minimal spend.
+The goal of acquisition is to acquire as many customers as possible, ideally at a minimal cost, or Cost Per Acquisition (CPA).
 The logical step, then, is to go with the lowest Cost Per Acquisition (CPA) when selecting acquisition channels, but this actually isn’t the best way to prioritize your spending.